shawntabrizi/Ethereum-Twitter-Bounty/README.md

 # Twitter Bounty - A Ethereum Based Twitter Bounty
-### ConsenSys Academy 2018 Developer Program Final Project - Shawn Tabrizi
+### A ConsenSys Academy 2018 Developer Program Final Project - by Shawn Tabrizi

 In short, this dApp is a bounty service which allows users to pay and get paid to post specific messages on Twitter.